bitwarden/help/_articles/account/export-your-data.md

 Export your personal Vault data from any client application:

+{% callout warning %}
+Exporting data from your Personal Vault **will not** export any data from Organizations that you belong to.
+To export Organization Data, follow the instructions to [export an Organization Vault.](#export-an-organization-vault)
+{% endcallout %}

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">
     <a class="nav-link active" id="wvtab" data-target="#webvault" role="tab" aria-controls="webvault" aria-selected="true">Web Vault</a>